damncabbage/deadname.id.au/_posts/2017-01-09-effective-types-a-parameterised-type-primer-flow.markdown

 PS: One last note, on terminology.
 In case you run into this in future, the concept of having these parameterised types is sometimes called "Generics" (see Java, C#, the Go "Generics" debate, etc), and is *mostly* like something called "Parametricity".<sup>[2](#note-2)</sup>

 <small id="note-1">1.
-Flow has an (unfortunate? intentionally designed?) backdoor that lets you figure out what the items are; I'll be covering this in the next post.</small>
+Flow has an (unfortunate? intentionally designed?) backdoor that lets you figure out what the items are; I'll be covering this in the next post.
+(Update: [now posted](/blog/2017/01/flow-and-refined-type-parameters/).)</small>

 <small id="note-2">2.
 Flow and TypeScript both let through code that breaks parametricity, which is why I'm reluctant to use the term; there's some back and forth on the topic on [this Gist](https://gist.github.com/raichoo/b5d2534c18eadbf9da8b).</small>